can3p/can3p.github.io/_posts/2018-06-04-client-writeup-gems.md

-From examples above you can already spot the greatest weakness of this macro - it's syntax is so diverse that using it looks natural only when you read it, writing tends to be more in trial and error fields.
+From examples above you can already spot the greatest weakness of this macro - it's syntax is so diverse that using it looks natural only when you read it, writing tends to be more in the field of trial and error.

 ### Macros